CONTENT:

 Important!
 Embedding Restrictions

-InDesign only allows embedding of "TrueType" and "OpenType" fonts.
-"Type-1" fonts cannot be embedded, your document will change during export.
-If you would like a font other than the default, please let us know by emailing data@optilyz.com.
+InDesign only allows embedding of “TrueType” and “OpenType” fonts.
+“Type-1” fonts cannot be embedded, your document will change during export.
+If you would like a font besides the default, please let us know by emailing data@optilyz.com.
 Alternatively, send us the licensed font via support@optilyz.com.

 To check your font type, select the ‘Type’ drop menu and choose ‘Find Font’.
 A window will display the fonts currently being used in the document.
 Select a font and click the ‘More Info’ button to display additional information.
 Check under ‘Type’ to make sure you are using a font that can be embedded.